Sep 19, 2023 By Geoff Parent 7 min

 TIP: If you build your Android app with Median, we will generate the necessary AAB file needed for you to successfully upload your app to the Google Play Console.

 Code signing an app is a way of verifying its authenticity.
 All Android apps are signed with a private key to ensure that your app’s code has not been altered since it was signed.
 Google has its own app signing infrastructure known as Play App Signing.
-To upload an Android App Bundle to your Google Play Console, you must enroll in and use Play App Signing.

-With Play App Signing, Google generates an app signing key for your app when you upload it to the Google Play Console.
 Google will also manage and protect your app's signing key for you and use it to sign optimized, distribution APKs that are generated from your app bundles.

-For extra security, Google recommends generating a separate upload key and signing your app with that upload key before uploading it to the Google Play Console and proceeding with submission.
 If you decide not to create and sign your app with an upload key, you will continue to use your app signing key as your upload key to sign each subsequent release/update of your app.
 While this is acceptable, it’s highly advisable to keep your upload key and app signing key distinct from one another.

 Once you have downloaded the Android App Bundle file from your app management page, it’s time to upload the file to your Google Play Console.
 From the Play Console homepage, follow these instructions: